Play a part in public health.

 Faculty

 The goal of the faculty in this program is to advance the field of nutrition through scholarship, outreach and preparation of entry-level registered dietitians (RD).
-They come from a variety of backgrounds in the field of nutrition, offering expertise in teaching different topics.
+They come from a variety of backgrounds, offering expertise in teaching different topics.

 The small size of the program encourages the exchange of ideas between faculty and students.
 Faculty encourage students with diverse talents and backgrounds to enter the Nutrition Science program.